Eve-positional languages: putting order into B\"uchi automata: Determinization of Eve-positional languages

 \subsection{Optimality of the determinization for a complete enough alphabet}

-We observe that when the alphabet $\Gamma$ satisfies some completeness properties, this determinisation procedure over an "ordered Büchi automaton" $\A = (Q, \stateleq, I, \Gamma)$ yields an automaton with a minimal number of states over all "deterministic parity automata" recognizing $\LangS(\A)$.
-This is notably the case when $\Gamma$ contains all the tiles whose "skeleton" consists solely of "horizontal transitions".
-In order to prove this minimality, we will use the flower game introduced by Colcombet et Zdanowski \cite{Safra_flowers}.
+We observe that when the alphabet $\Gamma$ satisfies some completeness properties, this determinization procedure over an "ordered Büchi automaton" $\A = (Q, \stateleq, I, \Gamma)$ yields an automaton with a minimal number of states over all "deterministic parity automata" recognising $\LangS(\A)$.
+This is notably the case when $\Gamma$ contains all the tiles whose "skeleton" has all "horizontal transitions", all non-Büchi, except for possibly one (which is either Büchi or not present).
+In order to prove this minimality, we will use the flower game introduced by Colcombet and Zdanowski \cite{Safra_flowers}.

+It is even possible to obtain this optimality over a larger subset of tile alphabets, by noticing that some alphabets cannot generate all possible permutations, and thus the determinization cannot reach all the "records".

-We first need to introduce properly games and positional strategies.
+We first need to properly introduce games and positional strategies.